 Should I use a flat fee MLS listing service?

-Deciding whether to use a flat fee MLS listing service hinges on a few key factors.
+Deciding whether to use a flat fee MLS listing service hinges on key factors.

-This service is best suited for home sellers who are confident and experienced in managing their own sale.
-If you're familiar with the for sale by owner (FSBO) approach and comfortable taking on the responsibilities yourself, a flat fee MLS listing can be an excellent choice.
+This service best suits home sellers confident and experienced in managing their own sales.
+If you're familiar with the for sale by owner (FSBO) approach and comfortable taking on the responsibilities, a flat fee MLS listing can be an excellent choice.

 It's particularly advantageous for those who prefer a hands-on, DIY method of selling.
-By choosing this route, you could save approximately 2.83% in realtor commissions – the current national average as reported by Clever Real Estate.
-This choice not only offers financial advantages but also grants you complete control over the sales process, from start to finish.
+By choosing this route, you could save approximately 2.74% in realtor commissions – the current national real estate commission rate reported by Clever Real Estate.
+This choice offers financial advantages and grants you complete control over the sales process from start to finish.

-However, remember that selling your home without an agent's help can be challenging and time-intensive.
-You'll be in charge of setting the price, marketing your home, and negotiating deals.
-Keep in mind, even with FSBO, you're likely to pay a buyer's agent commission, which averages 2.66% nationwide, but varies by state.
+However, selling your home without an agent's help can be challenging and time-intensive.
+You'll be responsible for setting the price, marketing your home, and negotiating deals.
+Keep in mind, even with FSBO, you may need to pay a buyer's agent commission, which averages 2.58% nationwide, but varies by state, and is negotiable between the buyer and seller.

 » SAVE: Find top local agents and get a 1.5% listing fee!